In this article, I show you how to troubleshoot a MR COOL DIY mini split not blowing cold air.

 After thinking about the situation from MRCOOL’s perspective, I began to understand why it is not feasible for MRCOOL to have technicians spread throughout the country to diagnose warranty issues.

-Essentially, these units are roughly half the cost of the similar units.
+These units are roughly half the cost of the similar units.

 Furthermore, it is not possible for MRCOOL to sell their DIY mini splits at such an affordable price and pay technicians throughout the country for maintenance issues.